datacamp-content-public/courses-categorical-data-analysis-in-python-simon-tschoeke/slides/chapter_1_f0d972138e8911bea6c58ca8a219ecae.md

 `@script`
 In previous sessions we have learned what a contingency table is and how to use it for measuring agreement.
-In this lesson we are going to explore ways to measure if categorical variables are correlated, that is associated in any way.
+In this lesson we are going to explore ways to measure, if categorical variables are correlated.
+In other words we would like to know, if the variables are associated in any way.

 ---